Migraine Frequency: Episodic vs Chronic Migraine

 Migraine is a relatively common but disabling headache disorder.
 Women are 2 to 3 times more likely to be living with migraine than men.
 One study found that migraine is one of the most common causes of disability worldwide.1

-Everyone experiences migraines slightly differently.
+Everyone experiences migraine slightly differently.
 And one person may even experience multiple kinds of migraine throughout their life.
-Migraines can be categorized by:2
+Migraine can be categorized by:2

-In this article, we will discuss the frequency of migraines.
+In this article, we will discuss the frequency of migraine.

 What is episodic migraine?

-Episodic migraine is traditionally defined as less than 15 headache days per month.
-This definition was originally created so that migraines could be more easily compared with tension headaches.
+Episodic migraine is traditionally defined as fewer than 15 headache days per month.
+This definition was originally created so migraine could be more easily compared with tension headaches.
 However, a 2021 study looked at migraine frequency and its connection to quality of life.
 In this study, the researchers divided participants into 4 groups by how many headache days they had per month:3

-Less than 8 headache days per month was shown to have a significantly smaller effect on quality of life.
-Though their research is early, the researchers feel that the difference between episodic and chronic migraine should be defined at 8 headache days a month instead of 15.3
+Fewer than 8 headache days per month was shown to have a significantly smaller effect on quality of life.3

 What is chronic migraine?

-Chronic migraine is defined as having more than 15 headache days per month for at least 3 months.3
+Chronic migraine is defined as having 15 or more headache days per month for more than 3 months, where at least 8 of those headache days have migraine features.3

 They also found that those who lived with headaches for more than 24 days per month were severely affected by those headaches.
 They affected quality of life and their ability to hold down a job.
 The study concluded that more research was necessary to find more effective treatments for this group.3